jhanvey/TikTok-Machine-Learning-Project/README.md

    - Evaluated performance using precision, recall, F1 score, and accuracy.

 ## Results
-All models performed at a very high level, with precision, recall, and F1 scores close to 1.0.
+All models performed at a very high level, with recall and F1 scores close to 1.0 and precision at 1.0.

 - **Random Forest (final model):**
   - F1 Score: 0.9997